bemurphy/motivation/README.md

 # Motivation

 Simple DSL for use in classes to motivate a user towards a goal.
-An example goal might be "Complete Profile", or "Setup Project"
+An example goal might be "Complete Profile", or "Setup Project".

+This was heavily inspired by [progression](https://github.com/mguterl/progression).

+I switched primarily because I wanted to use specific classes rather than inject into an existing model namespace, and extend the DSL some.

 ## Installation